Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Categories stratified along a poset

-is a pullback square. \end{itemize} \end{dfn} \begin{rem} The theory of stratifications along the poset $\D^1$ is roughly the theory of recollement described in \cite[\S A.8]{HA}, although Lurie does not require stability. \end{rem} \begin{rem} For most of this section we'll assume that $\mc{P}$ is finite, but our main result generalizes easily to certain infinite posets (Definition \ref{dfn:prostrat}). $n$ will usually denote the cardinality of $\mc{P}$.
+be the localization functor corresponding to $\mf{S}(I)$.
+Then we call $\mf{S}$ a \emph{stratification of $\mb{C}$ along $\mc{P}$} if the following conditions hold:\begin{enumerate}[(1)] \item $\mf{S}(\mc{P}) = \mb{C}$, \item if $I_2 \prec I_1$, then $\mc{L}_{I_1} \mc{L}_{I_2} = 0$, \item and if $I = I_1 \coprod I_2$, then $\mc{L}_{I_1}$ and $\mc{L}_{I_2}$, viewed as localization functors on $\mf{S}(I)$, satisfy the equivalent conditions of Lemma \ref{lem:recolltfae}. \end{enumerate} \end{dfn} \begin{rem} Since $\emptyset \prec \emptyset$, axiom (2) implies that $\mc{S}(\emptyset) = \{0\}$. \end{rem} \begin{rem} It follows from the latter two axioms that if $I = I_1 \coprod I_2$ and $I_2 \prec I_1$, then $\mf{S}(I)$ is a \emph{recollement} of $\mf{S}(I_2)$ and $\mf{S}(I_1)$ in the sense of \cite[Definition A.8.1]{HA}. \end{rem} \begin{rem} For most of this section we'll assume that $\mc{P}$ is finite, but our main result generalizes easily to certain infinite posets (Definition \ref{dfn:prostrat}). $n$ will usually denote the cardinality of $\mc{P}$.
 We'll also assume that $\mc{P}$ is connected; it's easy to see that a category stratified along a disconnected poset decomposes naturally as a direct sum of categories stratified along the connected components. \end{rem} Next we'll see some examples of stratifications.
 Suppose $\mb{C}$ is a presentable symmetric monoidal stable $\iy$-category whose tensor product preserves colimits in each variable, so that we can talk about the homological localization with respect to an object $E \in \mb{C}$ \cite{Bou79}: \begin{rec} An object $F \in \mb{C}$ is called \emph{$E$-acyclic} if $E \ot F$ is zero.
 An object $G \in \mb{C}$ is called \emph{$E$-local} if $\Map(F, G)$ is contractible for any $E$-acyclic $F$.
 The $E$-local objects of $\mb{C}$ form a reflective subcategory $\mb{L}_E$, with associated localization functor $\mc{L}_E$. \end{rec} Let $\mc{P}$ be a poset and suppose we have an object $K_p$ for each $p \in \mc{P}$ such that any $K_p$-local object is $K_q$-acyclic unless $p \geq q$.
-We can define a pre-stratification $\mf{S}_{K_\bu}$ of $\mb{C}$ along $\mc{P}$ by assigning to $I$ the category of objects which are local with respect to the object $\bigvee_{i \in I} K_i.$ \begin{prop} $\mf{S}_{K_\bu}$ is a stratification of $\mf{S}_{K_\bu}(\mc{P}) = \mb{L}_{\bv_{p \in \mc{P}} K_p} \mb{C}$. \end{prop} \begin{proof} The proof will consist of two lemmas, and will use induction on the cardinality of $\mc{P}$. \begin{lem}Suppose $E$ and $F$ are such that any $E$-local object is $F$-acyclic.
+We can define a pre-stratification $\mf{S}_{K_\bu}$ of $\mb{C}$ along $\mc{P}$ by assigning to $I$ the category of objects which are local with respect to the object $\bigvee_{i \in I} K_i.$ \begin{prop} $\mf{S}_{K_\bu}$ is a stratification of $\mf{S}_{K_\bu}(\mc{P}) = \mb{L}_{\bv_{p \in \mc{P}} K_p}$. \end{prop} \begin{proof} The proof will consist of two lemmas, and will use induction on the cardinality of $\mc{P}$. \begin{lem} Suppose $E$ and $F$ are such that any $E$-local object is $F$-acyclic.
 Then the square of functors

 is a pullback square. \end{lem} \begin{proof}This fact is folklore, and cases of it go back to Bousfield and further.
 The proof, which we now give, is simple.